 - Bottled Water

-Plan for move-out –Move-out is often one of the most confusing and overlooked parts of trade show management.
+Plan for Move-Out - Move-out is often one of the most confusing and overlooked parts of trade show management.
 Each facility, contractor, and show comes with their own unique move out challenges.
+Be sure to read through the Move-out information located in your Exhibitor Services Kit for more tips on move-out.
 Here are a few notes to get you started:

 - Plan Ahead!
 Contact GES 6-8 weeks PRIOR to the event to discuss the move out process if you have any questions.